-In Figure \ref{figure:fig-9}, we indicate how $E[W_{A}]$ is affected by the two parameters $\mu$ and $\lambda$.
+In Fig. \ref{figure:fig-9}, we indicate how $E[W_{A}]$ is affected by the two parameters $\mu$ and $\lambda$.
 To this end, we take that $\alpha=0.3$, $\mu=3.5,4,5$ and $\lambda \in\lbrack20,40]$.
-From Figure \ref{figure:fig-9}, we can see that $E[W_{A}]$ increases as $\lambda$ increases, which is consistent with the results in Figure \ref{figure:fig-8}.
-At the same time, we can see from Figure \ref{figure:fig-9} that as $\mu$ increases, $E[W_{A}]$ decreases as $\mu$ increases.
-This result indicates that as $\mu$ increases, the rate at which internal tips become boundary tips and network nodes (or confirmed transactions) increases, then the probability of the arriving internal tip A being approved or connected increases.
-These lead to the decrease of the average sojourn time of the arriving internal tip A. This numerical result is also consistent with our intuition.
+From Fig. \ref{figure:fig-9}, we can see that $E[W_{A}]$ increases as $\lambda$ increases, this is consistent with the results in Fig. \ref{figure:fig-8}.
+At the same time, we can see from Fig. \ref{figure:fig-9} that as $\mu$ increases, $E[W_{A}]$ decreases as $\mu$ increases.
+This result indicates that as $\mu$ increases, the rate at which internal tips become boundary tips and network nodes (or blocks) increases, then the probability of the arriving internal tip A being approved or connected increases.
+These lead to the decrease of the average confirmation time of the arriving internal tip A. This numerical result is also consistent with our intuition.